kumahq/kuma-website/docs/docs/0.4.0/quickstart/universal.md

+---
+title: Universal Quickstart
+---

 # Quickstart in Universal Mode

 Congratulations!
-Now that you have [installed](/install) Kuma, you can get up and running with a few easy steps.
+After [installing](/install) Kuma, you can get up and running with a few easy steps.

 :::tip
 Kuma can run in both **Kubernetes** (Containers) and **Universal** mode (for VMs and Bare Metal).
 You are now looking at the quickstart for Universal mode, but you can also check out the [Kubernetes one](/docs/0.4.0/quickstart/kubernetes).